ntropy-network/ntropy-sdk/README.md

 print(r)
 ```

 The returned `EnrichedTransaction` contains the added information by Ntropy API.
-You can consult the Enrichment section of the documentation for more information on the parameters for both `Transaction` and `EnrichedTransaction`.
+You can consult

-## Documentation
+the [overview](https://docs.ntropy.com/enrichment/introduction) section of the documentation for more details and

- You can consult in-depth documentation and examples at the [developer portal](https://developers.ntropy.com/docs/enrichment) and at the [SDK reference](https://developers.ntropy.com/sdk).
+output examples of the enriched output.

 ## License:
 Free software: MIT license